liferay/liferay-docs/develop/tutorials/articles/maven/creating-liferay-faces-portlets-with-maven.markdown

 ---

-It's very helpful to familiarize yourself with a Liferay Faces's portlet plugin project's directory structure.
+It's helpful to familiarize yourself with a Liferay Faces portlet plugin project's directory structure.
 You can explore its anatomy next.

 ## Anatomy